-Are you suggesting that I give shitty parties?

-- No, father.
+"Mark, Father?"
+Bill Junior seemed to like the idea as much as Bill Senior did.
+"I think I said Mark."
+"I don't think he would like this sort of party."
+"I don't think that anybody asked for your opinion.
+Are you suggesting that I give shitty parties?"
+"No, Father.
 But I see around only old people.
-Mark is sixteen, and here the youngest guest is at least forty...and with characters like Mr. Knecht around ...
+Mark is sixteen, and here the youngest guest is at least forty...and with characters like Mr. Knecht around..."
+"Hush, Junior.

-- Hush, Junior.
 I do not want you to make any comments on my guests.
-As for Mr. Knecht, my biggest shareholder, I have to invite him.
+As for Mr. Knecht, my biggest shareholder, I have to invite him."

 Mr. Knecht had overheard his name and moved closer.
-He knew that Billie loathed him, and knew equally well that in Billie's school one could hear many not quite flattering stories about himself.
-He approached with a sarcastic smile:

-- Talking about me, Billie?
-Are you telling your father how much you love me?
+He knew that Billie loathed him, and knew equally well that in Billie's school one could hear, especially from girls, many not-quiteflattering stories about himself.
+He approached with a sarcastic smile: "Talking about me, Billie?
+Are you telling your father how much you love me?"
 Billie turned purple and looked like a small lion ready to jump on Knecht and devour him in three mouthfuls.
 He said nothing.

-- Do you think that in this party we are too old for your friend? - Yes, indeed.
-In my school, we would not call this gathering a party. - Possibly, but everybody says that your friend is so mature.
-His Performing Arts Instructor ... - That old bitch?
-She just dreams to have him in her bed.
+"Do you think that in this party we are too old for your friend?"
+"Yes, indeed.
+In my school, we would not call this gathering a party."
+"Possibly, but everybody says that your friend is so mature.
+His Performing Arts Instructor..."
+"That old bitch?
+She just dreams to have him in her bed."

-His father thought it necessary to intervene:

-- Billie, I do not allow you to talk this way about a respected teacher...
+His father thought it necessary to intervene: "Billie, I do not allow you to talk this way about a respected teacher..."
+Billie sneered: "Respected?
+By whom?"

-Billie sneered:

-- Respected?
-By whom?

-His father did not want to enter a discussion on that subject:
+His father didn't want to enter a discussion on that subject: "Well.

-- Well.
 That's enough.
-PLEASE call your friend and invite him.

-Billie, wanting to protect his friend, because he instinctively smelled trouble, retreated to the second line of defense:

-- What if he cannot come?
-Attending our party was not in his plans, and he certainly has other things to do. - Sure, he might, but I happen to know that if you ask him, he will immediately leave all those other things and rush here, just to please you.
-At least, this is what everybody says.
+P L E A S E call your friend and invite him."
+Billie, wanting to protect his friend because he instinctively smelled trouble, retreated to the second line of defense: "What if he cannot come?
+Attending our party was not in his plans, and he certainly has other things to do."
+"Sure, he might, but I happen to know that if you ask him, he will immediately leave all those other things and rush here, just to please you.
+At least, this is what everybody says."

 At this, Billie couldn't but blush and smile to himself, while looking down not to show his satisfaction.
 Thus, everybody knew how much Mark valued their friendship.
-He did not mind.
+He didn't mind.
 However, he had to retreat to the third line of defense.

-- OK, I'll ask him.
-What if I don't find him? - Don't try that on me, Junior.
-I can quickly check that one, and don't let me find you at fault.
+"Okay, I'll ask him.
+What if I don't find him?"
+"Don't try that on me, Junior.
+I can quickly check that one, and don't let me find you at fault."
 Billie blushed and went to his room to call Mark.
 He called his friend on his PC.
 Mark's face appeared immediately, serene.

-Billie, darkly:
+Billie, darkly: "Hi, Mark."
+"Hullo, my friend.

-- Hi, Mark. - Hullo, my friend.
 Brighten up, please.
-I prefer to talk to a smiling Billie, if possible.

-Billie, seriously:

-- Maybe not this time, Mark.

-Mark was suddenly worried:

-- I know of no exceptions, Billie.
-Then he added, slightly anxious:

-Is there anything really wrong?

-- My parents are giving a party, and they asked me to invite you to attend.
+I prefer to talk to a smiling Billie, if possible."
+Billie, seriously: "Maybe not this time, Mark."
+Mark was suddenly worried: "I know of no exceptions, Billie."
+Then he added, slightly anxious: "Is there anything really wrong?"
+"My parents are giving a party, and they asked me to invite you to attend.
 (He gulped) Immediately.
 (He exploded) But please tell me that you can't come.
-Don't come, Mark.
+Don't come, Mark."

 Mark thought a few seconds, frowning.
-Then he almost laughed:

-- Billie, nobody would believe us if you should say that I cannot come.
+Then he almost laughed: "Billie, nobody would believe us if you should say that I cannot come.
 I will be there in ten minutes.
-Don't worry.
+Don't worry."